syedhnaqvi/activedirectory/README.md

 ### Setting up & Configure Linux Universal Forwarder
 Follow this detailed video for installing universal forwarder for linux and forwarding logs to splunk server
-<a href="https://youtu.be/smyLZ6ataK0">Installing & Setting Up Linux Universal Splunk Forwarder</a>
+<a href="https://youtu.be/smyLZ6ataK0">Installing & Setting Up Linux Universal Splunk Forwarder</a><br>
+<a href="https://community.splunk.com/t5/Getting-Data-In/How-to-setup-universal-forwarder-on-linux/m-p/97458">Other helpful article</a>